-Sheffield Hallam University | Helena Kennedy Centre for International Justice a leading centre for social justice and human rights research, practice, and pedagogy.
+Sheffield Hallam University Helena Kennedy Centre for International Justice a leading centre for social justice and human rights research, practice, and pedagogy.
 It provides a vibrant environment at the cutting edge of legal and criminal justice practice which prepares students for excellence in their chosen professional careers.
 The centre is home to a range of social justice and human rights activities that include research, global engagement, impact on policy, professional training, and advocacy.
 Its central values are those of widening access to justice and education, the promotion of human rights, ethics in legal practice, equality and a respect for human dignity in overcoming social injustice.
 The centre works on high-profile projects in a variety of human rights and social justice areas.
 Research and projects concern modern slavery, gender-based violence, hate crime, and many more.

-THE HELENA KENNEDY CENTRE FOR INTERNATIONAL JUSTICE AT SHEFFIELD HALLAM UNIVERSITY is collective action platform for responsible investment that is grounded in respect for people's fundamental rights.
+THE HELENA KENNEDY CENTRE FOR INTERNATION-AL JUSTICE AT SHEFFIELD HALLAM UNIVERSITY is collective action platform for responsible investment that is grounded in respect for people's fundamental rights.
 The Investor Alliance's over 220 members include asset management firms, public pension funds, trade union funds, faith-based institutions, and endowments.
 Collectively, members represent over US\$14T in assets under management and 19 countries.
 Along with civil society allies, the Investor Alliance equips investors with tools, expertise and opportunities to invest responsibly and put human rights due diligence into practice to address and avoid risk to both investments and the individuals and communities adversely impacted.
 The Investor Alliance is an initiative of the Interfaith Center on Corporate Responsibility.
+The authors express our thanks to everybody who helped inform this project.